Counseling and Psychological Services (CAPS)

-Brown University Psychological Services provides assessment, time-limited psychotherapy, and crisis intervention to all actively-enrolled Brown students.
-Students from all of the diverse backgrounds represented in the Brown community make use of Psychological Services -- during times of crisis and high stress; when their usual coping mechanisms are not working well; when they are faced with making difficult decisions; if they are having problems relating to friends, roommates or family; are struggling academically or having difficulty declaring a concentration; or feeling anxious or depressed.
+Brown University's office of Counseling and Psychological Services (CAPS) provides assessment, time-limited psychotherapy, and crisis intervention to all actively-enrolled Brown students.
+Students from all of the diverse backgrounds represented in the Brown community make use of CAPS for a wide variety of reasons: during times of crisis and high stress; when their usual coping mechanisms are not working well; when they are faced with making difficult decisions; if they are having problems relating to friends, roommates or family; are struggling academically or having difficulty declaring a concentration; or feeling anxious or depressed.